← Back to HomeDocumentation

 6. Cross-Sectional Association Metrics

-The primary output from the mixed model (Section 4.5).
-This is the unstandardised slope — for each one-unit increase in the predictor, the expected change in the outcome.
-It is the most directly interpretable measure because it is in original measurement units.
+The unstandardised lmer coefficient: for each one-unit increase in the predictor, the expected change in the outcome in the original measurement units.
+Cannot be compared across studies using different scales.

 7. Variance Components